BrightspaceUILabs/multi-select/README.md

 # d2l-labs-multi-select

+**The majority of this repo is deprecated, do not use any of the components in this repo and use [`d2l-tag-list` and `d2l-tag-list-item`](https://github.com/BrightspaceUI/core/tree/main/components/tag-list) in `BrightspaceUI/core` instead.**

+If you want to use `d2l-labs-attribute-picker`, contact Team Arkeltstorp first as it's going to be moved over to the [labs](https://github.com/BrightspaceUI/labs) monorepo.

 [![NPM version](https://img.shields.io/npm/v/@brightspace-ui-labs/multi-select.svg)](https://www.npmjs.org/package/@brightspace-ui-labs/multi-select)

 > Note: this is a ["labs" component](https://github.com/BrightspaceUI/guide/wiki/Component-Tiers).
 While functional, these tasks are prerequisites to promotion to BrightspaceUI "official" status: